Lucky Strike (song): Critical reception

 Contact Music's Alex Lai wrote that Levine has exchanged his "angelic vocals for singing in favor of more universal hooks" on the album, pointing out Lucky Strike specifically.
 Evan Sawdey of PopMatters called the song a "danceable carbon copy" of "Second Chance" (Gimme Some, 2011) by Peter Bjorn and John.
 According to him, "Lucky Strike" imitates the latter "down to the guitar tone" and replaces the original by also adding additional dance beats.
 The song was compared to the electronic duo 3OH!3 by a writer from The Triangle.

 Commercial performance

 Upon the release of Overexposed, due to strong digital downloads "Lucky Strike" debuted on the South Korea Gaon International Chart at number two on June 24, 2012, with sales of 53,090 copies.
 The next week it fell to number four and sold an additional 39,392 copies.
 Following the release of the album, the song peaked at number nine on the Billboard Bubbling Under Hot 100 singles chart.

 The song has received over 100 million streams on Spotify.
 As of November 2022, the song has 110.5 million streams.

-Legacy and in other media

-"Lucky Strike" was covered by the K-Pop girl group Dream Catcher in 2017.
-The group has also performed the song live.

-"Lucky Strike" was featured on the Disney video game Fantasia: Music Evolved, which was remixed by American violinist, Lindsey Stirling.